 - If you are interested in field work in Lombok after the earthquake in Indonesia contact Stichting Vlok.

 - If you are interested in assisting communities to build back better with local materials contact Olivier Moles from Craterre.

 - If you want to organize discussions and research around important shelter trends and developments contact the Shelter Centre or the Shelter and Settlements team of CRS, Seki Hirano or Jamie Richardson.

 - If you are interested to improve the material quality of low-tech earthquake resistant techniques select an assignment on Smart Shelter Research and contact Martijn Schildkamp.

 - If you would like to work in the development of sustainable rural housing in Kenya contact Michiel Smits of Delft University.

-- If you are interested improve the communication of hazard-resistant construction principles after a natural disaster, contact me.
+- If you are interested improve the communication of those key-construction messages after a natural disaster, contact me.

 Probably by now, you are able to find your own focus and you might have become very capable of explaining to organizations what you are looking for.
 Good luck!